Fulvestrant

-Fulvestrant (Faslodex) is an injectable hormonal therapy (also known as endocrine therapy) used to treat advanced or metastatic breast cancer that is hormone receptor-positive.
+Fulvestrant (Faslodex) is an injectable hormonal therapy (also known as endocrine therapy) used to treat advanced or metastatic breast cancer that is hormone receptor-positive and HER2-negative

 Fulvestrant is part of a class of medicines called selective estrogen receptor degraders (SERDs).
 These medicines stop estrogen from helping breast cancer cells to grow.

-Fulvestrant was the first SERD to be approved by the Food and Drug Administration as a treatment for breast cancer.
+In 2002, fulvestrant became the first SERD to be approved by the Food and Drug Administration (FDA) as a treatment for breast cancer.
+It is given by injection.

 How fulvestrant works